 “State-building is a fashionable theme in international relations.
 It is a subject in which I am particularly interested.
 The thought is that the cause of civil wars and failed states is weak political and legal institutions [sic].
 Thus, so the reasoning goes, to prevent the recurrence of those problems one needs to provide training and support to build strong and effective social institutions where none existed before.
 An army of specialists offering just these skills has recently emerged, deployed to all four corners of the world.
 And yet state-building is truly a science in its infancy, about which we know remarkably little.”
 [Source]

 I begin with this statement because it is both a summary of his views, his politics and is emblematic of the many problems with it.
 Let us begin with the notion that it is the responsibility of outsiders (read: Westerners), to build “social institutions where none existed before.”
-Personally, any time someone makes a claim that something has never existed before, or that something is so because of some innate “human nature”, I become immediately sceptical.
+Personally, any time someone makes a claim that something has never existed before, or that something is so because of some innate “human nature,” I become immediately skeptical.
 And so it is here.
 How are we to define “social institutions”?
-It is obvious Mr. Parrish means the term in a very narrow, Western sense: good, responsible and transparent government, efficient and independent courts, and, of course, a functioning, liberalized, market economy.
-You know, what every society in history has (or ought to have) tended towards—or so told us.
-St. Fukuyama.
-In place of history, however, we have the “science” of “state-building” enforced by an army of “specialists.”
-Both scientists and specialists of any sort should feel offended at this juncture.
+It is obvious Mr. Parish means the term in a very narrow, Western sense: good, responsible and transparent government, efficient and independent courts, and, of course, a functioning, liberalized, market economy.
+A common triumphalist teleology, in short, to be enforced, presumably, by an army of specialists.

 Indeed, the only Croats that count, are the ones that voted for the right-wing, nationalist HDZ—both of them.
 Only the HDZ is allowed to be a representative of Bosnian-Croats, no one else.
 They must hold an absolute monopoly on all the votes of an entire people, and we are all to believe that Bosnian Croats only have one opinion on all things: that of the HDZ policy lines.

-One might also want to mention the 40% of Bosnian Croats who did not vote for any of the HDZ parties, and are supporting the new coalition government.
+One might also want to mention the significant percentage of Bosnian Croats who did not vote for any of the HDZ parties.
 Oh, but wait, as those are non-HDZ-voters they ought not to be counted at all.
 Really, only HDZ-supporters count as “real” Bosnian-Croats, everyone knows that!
 100% of HDZ voters support the HDZ!
 Well, sort of…there are two of them.
 And their pre-election rhetoric has nothing to do with their post-election behavior so…hmm?!
-Look, just don’t worry too much about it: just listen to Matt, he knows the scores.
+Look, just don’t worry too much about it: just listen to Matt, he knows the score.
 Trust him!

 So, the entire history of Bosnia prior to the war of the 1990s is simply ignored.
 So what if for the overwhelming majority of its history, Bosnia was a space constituted and actively understood as a one which Muslims, Catholics, Orthodox Christians, Jews and others could all understand as their home?
 So what if Sarajevo, the historic capital, was for centuries referred to as the “Jerusalem of Europe”?
 And indeed, so what if the Bosnian War, though it polarized and placed great stress on the historic inter-connected and polyethnic qualities of this polity, demonstrated precisely the unwillingness of thousands of Bosnian Serbs and Croats to buy into the fascist and nationalist propaganda of “their” regimes?
 It doesn’t matter.
 That’s history.
 And history is an inconvenient stumbling block in the reconstruction of “post-conflict” societies along new, more enlightened lines.